 4. Key to success – Self-study

 Believe it or not, the prowess that comes along with self-studying is impeccable and empowering.
 The common streak amongst all qualifying candidates and toppers comes from the knack of self-studying.
-Dedicate at least 2-3 hours per day for each subject.
-Self-studies are mounted on discipline and will-power.
+Dedicate at least 2-3 hours per day to each subject.
+Remember, self-studies are mounted on discipline and willpower.

 5. Effective Revision and Rigorous Practice